maprice11/CrimePredictionModel/README.md

 # Predicting Criminal Behavior in Major US Cities

 This final project in my Data Science Project/Portfolio Class was conducted as my cumulative understanding of my teachings under Belmont University's data science program.
-It ultimately aims to create a prediction model that collects demographic data of a city and produces a predicted violence rating of a city on a scale of 0 (No Violence) to 10 (Extremely Violent).
+It ultimately aims to create a prediction model that collects demographic data of a city and produces a predicted violence rating of that city on a scale of 0 (No Violence) to 10 (Extremely Violent).
 Other statistical analyses were implemented to test the model's efficiency.

 ## Data Wrangling and Cleaning
 <sub><sup> Detailed programming used for data wrangling and cleaning can be found under this repository's file: Final_Project_Dataframe_cleaning. </sup></sub>